Tutorial Updated

 13. In Retroarch go to Import Content > Scan Directory (if this doesn't work, you'll have to scan manually, setting the designated core first to see respective to the individual directory you scan);

-14. Still in RetroArch, go to Settings > Input > Hotkeys and look for "Close content" and assign a button or key to it (I assigned 0 on the TV remote).
+14. If you are not using a controller, in RetroArch, go to Settings > Input > Hotkeys and look for "Close content" and assign a button or key to it (I assigned 0 on the TV remote).
 You may want to check to assign extra keys.

 Additional thoughs: